guruevi/ood_neurodocker/Writerside/topics/readme.md

 1. Make sure Neurodocker and YQ are installed and in your PATH:
    - `neurodocker --version`
    - `yq --version`
-1. Set the environment variable to generate a Docker image for OpenOnDemand:
+1. Set the environment variable to generate a Docker image for OpenOnDemand (default is Singularity):
    - `export CONTAINER=docker`
 1. Source the script to generate the Docker image:
    - `source generate_apps.sh`